JoshInkiriwang/face-recog-gmm/README.md

 # Facial Recognition with Gaussian Mixture Model (GMM) and Backpropagation

 This repository contains the implementation of a facial recognition system using Gaussian Mixture Model (GMM) and Backpropagation.
 The goal of this project is to recognize faces from input images and achieve a high accuracy rate.
 The initial implementation uses GMM for feature extraction and Backpropagation for classification.
-However, due to issues with low accuracy, additional approaches such as Convolutional Neural Networks (CNNs) are recommended for improving the performance.
+However, due to issues with low accuracy, additional approaches such as Convolutional Neural Networks (CNNs) are recommended for improving the accuracy.

 ## Project Overview